-The list of these products included tangible, marketable commodities such as beef, wool and wheat, less tangible, marketable products like recreational opportunities, and intangible, often unmarketable products like aesthetic beauty, sites of cultural importance and intellectual or spiritual stimulation.
-To make later analyses manageable, the products were aggregated into groups on the basis of industries and land-uses expected to have similar impacts and management pressures.
+Studying every ecosystem service is impossible so we used a participatory inventory process to select services important to the AL-Prespa community.
+The first step was to work with local stakeholders to assemble a comprehensive list of products from ecosystems that people value in economic or other terms.
+These products included tangible, marketable commodities such as beef, wool and wheat, less tangible, marketable products like recreational opportunities, and intangible, often unmarketable products like aesthetic beauty, sites of cultural importance and intellectual or spiritual stimulation.
+These products were identified through two workshops involving scientists, economists, and representatives from agriculture, agencies and the general community within the AL-Prespa.

-Using this list of products/goods, the ecosystem services involved in the transformation of natural assets into those products/goods was derived in a second workshop with community members and scientists, and by local experts working as consultants.
+To make later analyses manageable, the products were aggregated into groups on the basis of industries and landuses expected to have similar impacts and management pressures.
+Using this list of products/goods, the ecosystem services involved in the transformation of natural assets into those products/goods was derived in workshops with community members and scientists, and by local experts working as consultants.
 These people considered what ecological processes were important in producing the ecosystem products identified, and then aggregated these into higher-level services such as those in Table 1.
+Once the goods produced, and the role of ecosystem services were identified, the services were ranked in an iterative process involving local stakeholders and scientific experts.
+This process was fraught with difficulty because of the interconnected nature of the services and the different perceptions of the services people receive from ecosystems.
+Therefore, considerable effort was made to consult a wide range of stakeholders and experts, and to document the reasoning used in the process so that it could be assessed and reproduced by others.